tiared/notes.stuartpb.com/secret-trump.md

 After each turn (after the vote on Chris Christie, if present), John Kelly can choose to swap one of his voting cards with any other Republican (he gets to pick which cards).

+For the purposes of simplicity and clarity, Kelly may not swap two Yes cards or two No cards (as that doesn't functionally do anything, and would just be a risky and/or petty waste of everybody's time).

+### Table Etiquette Rule

-(To avoid exposing which players are Republicans when John Kelly is in play, all players must take care to not show more than one voting card face up.)
+To avoid exposing which players are Republicans when John Kelly is in play, all players must take care to not show more than one voting card face up. *The secret ballot process must be kept sacrosanct!*

+### Somewhat Small Tables suggestion

+Before the post-turn night phase required when John Kelly is in play, everybody at the table puts their voting cards in their hand, pinched between the thumb and forefinger.
+The player who is John Kelly should put the card they want to switch with another Republican at the bottom, face-down, so that, when the Republicans open their eyes, Kelly's card can be seen, and Kelly can reach out to swap it with the target Republican

+Reminder that everybody at the table must do this, even if John Kelly has been Fired, since the Democrats don't know who John Kelly is.

+### Somewhat Large Tables suggestion

+If not everybody at the table could potentially reach everybody else, but enough people could reach more or less within each other that it wouldn't be too much of a giveaway (and not so close that the movement involved wouldn't be too much of a giveaway itself), the swap can be done by having each person swapping cards (indicated by Kelly raising his card and nodding toward the Republican the card will be swapped with) place the card being swapped somewhere that they can reach: then, after all players open their eyes, they swap the positions of the two cards, then close their eyes again so the two players swapping cards can reach out and pick up the now-swapped cards.

 ### Booker (D)